top of page

-“How much more do I have to give before he finally sees me?”
+• “How much more do I have to give before he finally notices me?”

 But first, is he really selfish?
 Or could it be something else?

-When you’re feeling exhausted, unappreciated, and like you’re carrying the weight of the relationship alone, it’s completely understandable to believe your husband is selfish.
-After all, if he cared, wouldn’t he naturally step in to help?
-Wouldn’t he show more interest in your feelings?
+When you feel exhausted, unappreciated, and like you’re carrying the weight of your marriage alone, it’s easy to assume your husband is selfish.
+After all, if he truly cared, wouldn’t he step in without being asked?
+Wouldn’t he notice your feelings?

 The Shift That Can Set You Free

-Because here’s the truth: Most husbands aren’t intentionally selfish.
+Most husbands are not intentionally selfish.
 They love their wives and want to make them happy.
-But when communication breaks down, when expectations aren’t met, or when both partners feel unseen, it can start looking like selfishness—even when it’s really just two people who don’t know how to reach each other.
+But when communication breaks down, expectations go unmet, or both partners feel unseen, it can look like selfishness- even when it’s really just two people who don’t know how to reach each other.

 How to deal with a selfish husband (without fighting or feeling drained)